openstack/ironic-specs/specs/approved/predefined-system-hw-config-single-step.rst

 need the re-usable configuration items anymore, then user should delete those themselves from the storage.

-This adds new configuration values to ``[default]`` section to control storage location.
+This adds new configuration section ``[molds]`` to control storage location.
 Default values are provided.

 Scalability impact
 ------------------